 SHOWER DAILY.
 Do not soak in a bathtub, hot tub, or swimming pool following your surgery.
-Wash with warm water and soap.
+Wash with warm soap and water.
 You may need to use a stool or shower chair until your strength increases.

-Once the wounds are completely healed, you may soak under water.
+Once the wound is completely healed you may soak it under water.